-The birthplace of the Nobel Prize, Sweden has long been recognized globally for social justice, equality, and fairness.
+Home to Alfred Nobel’s legacy, Sweden has long been recognized globally for social justice, equality, and fairness.
 The country is an attractive destination for tourists thanks to its unique lifestyle, numerous lakes, forests, and archipelagos.

-Let’s see what some of the best universities in Sweden are and what their IELTS band requirements are.
+Let’s see what some of the best universities in Sweden are and what their typical IELTS band requirements are.

 Minimum IELTS Band Requirements for Universities in Sweden